dmgerow/laptop/README.md

 License
 -------

-Laptop is © 2011-2016 thoughtbot, inc.
-It is free software,
-and may be redistributed under the terms specified in the [LICENSE] file.
+It is free software that has been forked from https://github.com/thoughtbot/laptop, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: LICENSE